arturpmorais/clientscrud-api/README.md

+# clientscrud-api

-# clientscrud-apiJava Spring API using JPA for database and entity management.
+Java Spring API using JPA for database and entity management.

 The API supports RESTful verbs and has only two entities: ClientGroup (/clientGroups) and Client (/clients).
 Check the classes for the schema.